marcoshsq/GoogleDataAnalyticsCapstone/README.md

 # About:

 I like to keep things organized, so I created this repository to serve as a hub for all my AI (Machine Learning, Deep Learning, Computer Vision) related projects.
+This is a way for me to find these projects in an easier way in a centralized location.

+Here are the links to the original repositories where the codes of these projects are stored.

 ---